WICG/attribution-reporting-api/EVENT.md

 #### Reserved keys

-Keys prefixed with `_` are reserved, they cannot be used other than for specified features, e.g., lookback window.
+Keys prefixed with `_` are reserved: they cannot be used other than for specified features, e.g., lookback window.

 #### Lookback window